 “Wait!”
 Aldous called, again following when she continued down the steps.
 He changed his approach.
 “I’m sorry, truly.
 I find that false bravado is the easiest way to get over nerves, sometimes.
 Really, I do think I know you.
 You performed on Unity Island, didn’t you?
 For the Conference Festival?”

 “You were the most enchanting Edith I’ve ever seen.
 I mean it.”

 “I wasn’t then, but I am now.
-My sister died last week.”
+I just took over for my sister — she, ah, died last week.”